Feiyang-Li/pdfwordsearch/README.md

 ## 📚 Smart PDF Search

 Smart PDF Search is a Python tool that enables intelligent search within PDF documents.

+### Painpoint our Project Solves
 Unlike traditional Ctrl+F, which only matches exact text, this tool ranks pages based on the appearance of keywords.
 It also leverages NLP techniques to find synonyms.

 ## Features

 ### Smart Search Bar

 Use the smart search bar to query a pdf by keywords.
 The most relevant pages will be listed here.

 ![image](https://github.com/user-attachments/assets/56954926-bd96-4e59-8842-6ba5568af863)